Flap (film): Production

 Richard Harris (A Man Called Horse, 1970) was originally cast as Flapping Eagle, but withdrew from the production over creative differences, and was replaced by Anthony Quinn.
 Himself part Mexican-Indian, "Hollywood's favorite Indian warrior", Quinn had made several stereotypical Old West American Indian portrayals, including Crazy Horse in They Died with Their Boots On, a Cheyenne Indian in The Plainsman, and a fictional portrayal of Chief Yellow Hand in Buffalo Bill.

 The role of Flapping Eagle was directed with American patriotic elements to communicate that the character did not hold total animosity towards the United States and was in fact a dutiful citizen; the character had been a decorated sergeant in the United States Army and wore a hat and shirt for the New York Yankees as well as a sea jacket (author Clair Huffaker was a US Navy veteran of WWII).
 The portrayal of Flapping Eagle as a heavy drinking veteran hero of WWII invited comparison to Ira Hayes.
 When wearing his full U.S. Army dress uniform in the final scenes, Flap also wore a coup feather, such as was awarded to some tribal members upon return from wartime service in the U.S. Military.

 The movie was filmed in 1969 on locations in Albuquerque, Madrid, Puye Cliffs (Santa Clara Pueblo), Santa Fe, and Santo Domingo Pueblo.

 After completion, concerned about reception, Warner Brothers kept the movie on the shelf for 18 months before general release.
 The November following production, 89 American Indians and their supporters occupied Alcatraz Island.
 Quinn was among the several celebrities who visited the Occupation.
 After this, the movie was promoted in connection and the Occupation, with posters proclaiming "The Indians have already claimed Alcatraz."

+The film production drew protests, given the original title was Nobody Loves a Drunken Indian, particularly from local Indians when the production was on location in and near pueblo reservations.
+The name was changed to Nobody Loves Flapping Eagle before later being shortened after filming to Flap.

+Release

-The movie was given a special premiere on Nov.
-19, 1970 in the Cinema East Theater of Albuquerque with Anthony Quinn making a personal appearance.
+The movie was given a special premiere on November 19, 1970, in the Cinema East Theater of Albuquerque with Anthony Quinn making a personal appearance.
 Admission was $100 per seat with all proceeds establishing a $75,000 creative arts scholarship fund for Native American students.

 Reception

-The film production drew protests, given the original title was Nobody Loves a Drunken Indian, particularly from local Indians when the production was on location in and near pueblo reservations.

 Reception of the film varied; on one hand the film was praised for illuminating the plight of Indians in America, while Anthony Quinn's bumbling caricature (including a few of his signature dance steps from Zorba the Greek) drew criticism, inviting comparisons to his previous ethnic characters, e.g., a "Zorba the Navajo".
-"This picture made a joke of Indian rights.
+A group of Native Americans who were surveyed about the film in the Democrat and Chronicle newspaper of Rochester, New York said that "this picture made a joke of Indian rights.
 We don't mind a laugh at ourselves but this picture made us look like idiots."